hirespace/HackKings/README.md

 2 | Negotiatiable
 3 | Fixed Price

-#### Images Ratios
+#### Image Ratios
 Each image is resized multiple times using these ratios.
-Not all images have every ratio available and so you should check the `SuitabilityForSizes` property in the [Usages](/usages.json) data struture.
+Not all images have every ratio available and so you should check the `SuitabilityForSizes` property in the [Usages](/usages.txt) data struture.

 Name | Label | Minimum Ratio Width to Height | Maximum Ratio Width to Height
 --- | --- | --- | ---